Stojan Radenović

 Stojan Radenović (Стојан Раденовић; born 9 March 1948) is a Serbian academic and politician.
-An internationally respected mathematician, he has served in Serbia's national assembly since 2022 as an independent delegate endorsed by the Serbian Progressive Party (SNS).
+An internationally respected mathematician, he has served in Serbia's national assembly since 2022 as an independent representative endorsed by the Serbian Progressive Party (SNS).
 He was acting president of the assembly from February to March 2024.

 Early life and academic career

 Radenović was born in the village of Dobra Voda in the municipality of Bojnik, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He received a Ph.D. in 1979 and taught for the next two decades at the University of Kragujevac Faculty of Natural Sciences and Mathematics.
 From 2000 to 2013, he was a full professor at the University of Belgrade Faculty of Mechanical Engineering.

 In 2016, Radenović was personally responsible for the University of Belgrade ranking in the world's top three hundred universities for the first time on the prestigious Shanghai list, due to his large number of published works and citations.
 This accomplishment brought him to the attention of the wider public.